2022 Cherry Blossom Spectacular Tour of Japan

 Day 3: Tokyo

 Journey to the East exclusive experience!
-Today you have the unique opportunity to spend time with a Japanese tea master in their own home to learn about the “Way of Tea”, the Japanese tea ceremony.
+Today you have the unique opportunity reserved only for the guests of 2022 Cherry Blossom Spectacular Tour of Japan.
+You visit a Japanese tea master in her own home to learn about the “Way of Tea”, the Japanese tea ceremony.
 The tea master will explain the philosophy behind the tea ceremony ritual and the individual steps involved in preparing the ultimate bowl of frothy matcha tea.
 Over a traditional lunch you will be able to ask all the questions you like about this ancient tradition.

-In the afternoon, we take a walking tour through the local suburb to get a sense of the everyday life of a Tokyo local and visit lovely Inokashira Park, which draws people from across the city when its cherry blossoms burst open in spring.
+In the afternoon, we take a walking tour through a nearby local suburb to get a sense of the everyday life of a Tokyo local and visit lovely Inokashira Park, which draws people from across the city when its cherry blossoms burst open in spring.

 Day 4: Kamakura

 After catching the train back to Tokyo you have the evening free to try one of Tokyo’s many fantastic restaurants.
-You may like to try a ritzy restaurant in Ginza or perhaps a Japanese style pub in Shimbashi.
-Your guide will help you with the choice.
+You may like to try a ritzy restaurant in Ginza or perhaps Izakaya (a Japanese style pub) in Shimbashi.
+We provided information on our recommended restaurants.

 Day 5: Nagoya